You finally decided that you wanted to be a food truck owner.

 In summary, if you want a high-end food truck, and you want it customized to fit all of your wants and needs, then you are likely going to pay at least $70,000.
 It can be much more than that depending on all of the bells and whistles.

 This is your business, and if you are really serious about it, you should be willing to drop $70,000.
 Keep in mind, a food truck is typically less money than a sit-down restaurant.
-That is not only the case for the initial buy, but in the long run as well (food trucks have relatively cheap overhead costs).
+That is not only the case for the initial buy.
+It’s true in the long run as well, as food trucks have relatively cheap overhead costs.
 Not only should your business look nice and professional, but it should have the feeling of home, if you will.
 In other words, you should be happy to go to your lunch truck.
 You shouldn’t be disappointed every time you look at it.